nclients/ssg-template-alice/website/pages/zh-cn/index.md

 ---
 layout: "ssg-theme-astro/layouts/main.astro"
-tag: "GTM-"
+tag: ""
-title: "CRABBY CRABBY NEWARK - Best Food Today"
+googleSiteVerification: ""
+title: ""

 ---
 Copy the index.md file and translate the text into Chinese.